HomeAsian AmericansRacism caused a vibrant Japanese community to all but disappear

 A combination of harnessing the Colorado River and improving transportation modes made one of the least habitable places in the United States into a highly productive source of vegetables and fruit in just a matter of years in the early 20th century.

 Almost all of the Imperial Valley is below sea level, in parts more than 200 feet below.
 El Centro is the largest city in the U.S. below sea level.
 Its unique climate features eight hours of sunlight in the winter, the most in the country.
-Parts of the valley can freeze in the early months of the year has a record of 121 degrees in summer.
+Parts of the valley can freeze in the early months of the year and has a record of 121 degrees in summer.

 Japanese immigrants to the West Coast were recruited in the 1890’s to work on extensions of the Southern Pacific railroad, including the Sunset Route leg from Yuma to Los Angeles, and a spur that went south from Imperial Junction to Mexico.